hexagun123/tally/README.md

 Basic GUI is done in the python verison: will continue with python for now as it somehow became a nightmare to try and install
 Gui system for C++ on my laptop.

+**UPATED** on 14/3/2025

+A more orginised structure with multiple files, plan to add comments, and a random wheel generator for the python version